-- Zigzagged in 10,000 BC.
+- 10,000 BC: Zigzagged.
 Mammoths appear to be native to the icy tundra where the caveman protagonist comes from, but are also tamed and used as beasts of burden by a pyramid-building civilization living in a warm desert.

 - Silverhair is about how humans arrived and survived in the mammoth's hunting grounds during the height of the ice age.